| |

 Swimming with the Sea Lions

 It took a few seconds to get my breath, and then I swam awkwardly towards the sea lions.
 They were all in a big group (known as a raft) curiously looking at the GoPros on sticks near their faces.
-Some were brave enough to bump them, and one juvenile proudly displayed some aggressive splashing towards two of the swimmers.
+Some were brave enough to bump them, and one juvenile proudly displayed some aggressive splashing toward two of the swimmers.

 The sea lions for the most part stayed about 6-10 feet away, moving with the rolling of the ocean.
 Some wanted to see what these strange creatures were like and bumped our feet either under the water or at the surface.